User acquisition in iOS 14: 24 questions answered

 We expect some ad networks to use the SKAdNetwork’s Campaign ID field to optimize other fields such as Ad Group and/or creative.
 But the limitation remains and it will vary by partner.

 6. Influencer marketing impact

 How are more organic acquisition channels like influencer marketing affected, since this will be outside SKAdNetwork?

-A. Organic acquisition is indeed impacted and should be measured outside of SKAdNetwork by leveraging other aggregated attribution capabilities, such as aggregated probabilistic reporting.
+A. Organic acquisition is indeed impacted and should be measured outside of SKAdNetwork by leveraging other aggregated attribution capabilities.
 Web and web-to-app might be a good solution here.
 Singular can help you with this.

 Can you elaborate how you plan to create granularity with SKAdNetwork?